d11wtq/dockerpty/README.md

 dockerpty.start(client, container)
 ```

+Keyword arguments passed to `start()` will be forwarded onto the client to
+start the container.

 When the dockerpty is started, control is yielded to the container's PTY until
 the container exits, or the container's PTY is closed.